sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/user.md

 Here we just show simple usage about this board, the usage for [Dock](#use-dock-motherboard) also can be used for 86Panel (Except Light LED by PC0 pins)

+For tina os there is no GUI, so we use debian as example.

-After finishing burning card, insert it into the board, wait about 2 minutes to see the desktop displays on the screen
+After finishing burning debian OS, insert mirror card into the board, wait about 2 minutes to see the desktop displays on the screen, during which you can see log form uart port.

 ![attachmentId-2734](./../../../zh/lichee/assets/RV/LicheeRV_login_picture.png)